.jpg)

 Transfer time 30 minutes

-Car hire is recommended for those wishing to get out and explore as there is no public bus from the resort other than the hotel courtesy bus to and from Samos Town (Vathy).
+Car hire is recommended for those wishing to get out and explore as there is no public bus other than the Kerveli Village Hotel's courtesy bus to and from Samos Town (Vathy) a 20 minute drive away.
+Pythagorion is 25 minutes in the other direction.